Vallée de Mai

 • Maria Brioche

 Maria joined SIF in April 2011 as the education and outreach programme officer on Praslin.
 Maria is responsible for outreach to tourists, school children and the Praslin community in general.
 She aims to raise people’s awareness of the work being done by SIF at both sites.
 She is also responsible for educating school children about the flora and fauna of the Vallée de Mai and Aldabra.
 Prior to joining SIF Maria was a schoolteacher for 12 years, where she was responsible for both the wildlife club and the Eco-school programme.
 Her love for the environment and her experience as an educator has led Maria to dedicating her time to promoting environmental education for SIF.
 Maria is known for her social skills and her incredible ability to make people feel at ease and comfortable, especially small children who love to discover the Vallée de Mai with her.
-In 2022, she was promoted to Education and Outreach Coordinator at the Vallée de Mai.
+In 2022, she was promoted to Programme Coordinator at the Vallée de Mai.

 • Maria Monthy